TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/3-moving-repeating-snippets-to-partials.rst

 ViewHelper Namespace import
 ---------------------------

-Like within Fluid Templates, custom ViewHelpers might be used within Partials.
+Like within Fluid Templates, custom ViewHelpers can be used within Partials.
-As these ViewHelpers are within a different namespace then default ViewHelpers, this namespace need to be imported.
+Because these ViewHelpers are not in the default namespace, their namespace needs to be imported.
 For information about how to import a namespace, see :ref:`importing-namespaces`.

-Either one uses a :ref:`global-namespace-import`, or :ref:`imports the namespace
+You can use a :ref:`global-namespace-import`, or :ref:`imports the namespace
-<importing-namespaces>` within the partial, or within the template.
+<importing-namespaces>` within the Partial, or within the Template.
 The last two
-options can be used consecutive.
+options can be used consecutively.

 .. note::

-   Up to CMS v8 this namespace import has to be within each partial where such a ViewHelper was used.
+   Up to CMS v8 this namespace import has to be within each Partial where such a ViewHelper was used.
 Since CMS v8 there is no need anymore.
 The namespace has to be imported within the Partial or the Templates.
 It still can be imported in both, but the template is enough.